svbygoibear/hermes-crypto-core/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 We follow the following structure when it comes to adding labels or PRs:
-- New work: This is either a `enhancement` or `feature` as it adds essentially "new code" or "updates code" related to the functionality of this app.
+- New work: This is either an `enhancement` or `feature` as it essentially adds "new code" or "updates code" related to the functionality of this app.
-- Docs: If you are updating the documentation, adding any helpers or tests this would fall under `chore` or `documentation`.
+- Docs: If you are updating the documentation, or adding any helpers or tests this would fall under `chore` or `documentation`.
-- Dependencies: Specifically for updating of dependencies, please use `dependencies` as the label.
+- Dependencies: Specifically for updating dependencies, please use `dependencies` as the label.
 This should contain no other types of work.
-- Bugs: Resolving issues or bugs, use `fix`, `bugfix` or `bug`.
+- Bugs: Resolving issues or bugs, use `fix`, `bugfix`, or `bug`.
 If you have to update dependencies to resolve a bug, then tag it as a bug and not a dependency.

 ## License